Jxl-s/InstagramUnfollowers/README.md

 A nifty tool that lets you see who doesn't follow you back on Instagram.
 <u>Browser-based and requires no downloads or installations!</u>

+## ✨ New Features

+### 🔄 Changes Tracking
+- **New Followers/Unfollowers**: Track who started or stopped following you since your last scan
+- **New Followings/Unfollowings**: Track who you started or stopped following since your last scan
+- **Historical View**: View changes from previous scans by selecting specific dates
+- **Local Storage**: All change history is saved locally in your browser

 ## ⚠️ WARNING

 This version utilizes the Instagram API for better performance.